Father’s Day Grief: Absence of Your Father or Your Child on This Day

 Celebrate If You Choose To

-Storytelling, sharing great memories about time with your Dad can be a positive experience.
+Storytelling— sharing great memories about time with your Dad can be a positive experience.
 Here’s an article about how storytelling can add to your Father’s Day.

 What If You’re a Dad Who Lost a Child?

-Grieving can also be hard on Father’s Day when it is the FATHER who is grieving the loss of his young or adult child, eliminating his role as active “father” to that son.
+Grieving can also be hard on Father’s Day when it is the FATHER who is grieving the loss of his child, This article sheds some light on that aspect of the day from the point of view of a father.

 The website for grieving Dads offers a lot of information on this topic.
 Take a look.